 Very straightforward if you plan well in advance.
 We recommend all our readers to start from Bangalore before sunrise.
 The reason is to get off from Bangalore traffic and then possibly reach the base of the hilltop as early as possible (at the time of sunrise).
 You can wrap up the sightseeing around Avalabetta in approx 2 hours.

 The best route you can take is to hit Nh7, pass the international airport toll gate, then Chikkaballapura town exit, continue roughly for 20 km on the highway till Paresandra.
 Take Paresandra exit and come to the service road, after 1.5 Km take left and then continue to follow the village road till the base of the hilltop.
 Recommended to follow the google maps GPS, we reached without issue by following the instruction’s of maps

 AVALABETTA HILLTOP: WHAT TO EXPECT & REALITY

-Now the honest picture before you to decide a visit to Avalabetta Hilltop or not?
-Yes, it’s worth.
-A full breadth of fresh air, a green landscape and to climb few stone steps to reach the top would be the first few things which you would surely try to experience.
+Now the honest picture before you decide a visit to Avalabetta Hilltop or not?
+Yes, it’s worth it.
+A full breadth of fresh air, a green landscape and climb few stone steps to reach the top would be the first few things which you would surely try to experience.

 HOW IT FELLS AT THE TOP OF AVALABETTA

-The drive till the base of the hilltop itself is refreshing, thrilling and impressive.
+The drive to the base of the hilltop itself is refreshing, thrilling, and impressive.
 After you park your vehicle or bike in ample parking space, you can head towards the valley and enjoy the breathtaking views.
-You have to climb some 50 odd stone stairs reaching to the Hanuman temple.
+You have to climb some 50 odd stone stairs reaching the Hanuman temple.